-Black and White's TV show moves for living is all about practical uses for the moves introduced in that pair, some suggestions are little bizarre.
+Black and White's in-universe TV show "Moves for Living" is all about practical uses for the moves introduced in that pair.
+Some suggestions are little bizarre.

-In Pokémon X and Y, one girl asks you if you have a Psychic of Flying Pokémon, so she can get a heavy luggage she can't reach.
+In Pokémon X and Y, one girl asks you if you have a Psychic or Flying Pokémon, so she can get a heavy luggage she can't reach.

 A trainer in the Ice-themed gym also suggests using the powerful move Ice Beam, which can take down legendary Dragons, on berry juice to make frappes.

 A number of Pokemon Abilities have quite useful out-of-battle effects: Pokemon with Synchronize have a 50% chance of encountering wild Pokemon (including Legendaries) of the same Nature, reducing the amount of Save Scumming needed to get a good Pokemon.
 Putting a Pokemon with Flame Body in your party makes eggs hatch in half the time.
 While Sticky Hold is useful in preventing opponents from stealing or swapping out your Pokemon's held item, it's even more useful for increasing the likelihood of bites while fishing.

 In the originals, a demolition squad carries a nuke to a zerg infested installation in a large cooling box filled with ice to prevent it from overheating.
 The box also has beercans.
 They open up the cans and have a drink allowing the zergs to attack them.
 They still get the nuke off.

 The sequel contains another cutscene where Zeratul examines some old Xel'Naga ruins, by using his large glowing green psychic energy sword as a torch.